 Roundtable discussions are scheduled as 50-minute blocks.
 Plan for at least 40 minutes of lively discussion, and you’ll probably find that audience questions and contributions easily fill 50 minutes!

 First, you’ll need to choose a topic and focus for your roundtable.
 Consider the potential directions that the discussion about your topic might take and make notes of works that might be relevant.
-You’ll need to propose at least ten thoughtful questions for a 50 minute roundtable discussion.
+You’ll need to propose at least ten thoughtful questions for 50 minutes of discussion.
 Once you’ve focused your idea, you’ll need some information to make your proposal.

 Personal Information to Gather